PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 orchestrator shrank from 1,039 to 1,025 lines and the exporter by net 13 lines.
 No model conversion or inference was run.

+DepthToSpace-adjacent Gather layout repair now lives in one indexed fast-precanonicalize policy helper.
+Structural CF inference through the bounded Concat lookback, Gather shape/layout evidence, guarded following-Conv Permute removal, and NHWC DepthToSpace index correction retain their previous order and guards.
+The three fast-precanonicalize call sites that recognize a permuted Conv input now share the 45th source decoder, and the extracted Concat lookback parses each assignment once instead of up to three times.
+Compact CF and NHWC fixtures plus parser and single-owner gates pass 4 tests; Ruff, syntax validation, and `git diff --check` pass.
+The orchestrator shrank from 1,025 to 931 lines.
+Per the current efficiency-first instruction, no model conversion, corpus run, or inference was performed.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-